 Ordinances Article X—Registration and Voting

-This article establishes the qualifications and procedures for voter registration and voting not otherwise specified in the Town Charter.
+This article establishes the qualifications and procedures for Voter Registration, Nominations, and Elections not otherwise specified in the Town Charter.
 Hereinafter, Board signifies the Board of Supervisors of Elections.

 Section 2.
 Registration